iamgadmarconi/hiten/readme.md

     *Figure&nbsp;3 - Family of Earth-Moon \(L_1\) Lyapunov orbits.*

-3. **Generating Poincaré maps**
+3. **Generating Poincare maps**

-   The toolkit can generate Poincaré maps for arbitrary sections.
+   The toolkit can generate Poincare maps for arbitrary sections.
 For example, the centre manifold of the Earth-Moon \(L_1\) libration point:

    ```python
    from hiten import System